How we maintain our fencing

 What to do if there’s a problem

-We’ll repair the fence if we can do so to a safe standard.
-If we find a new fence is needed we will replace it with a new one of a similar size and type.
-We’ll only do this when it is required to keep the railway safe.
-Occasionally we’ll replace it with more secure fencing, particularly if trespassing, vandalism or fly-tipping are common in the area.
-Similarly, we may replace it with a less secure type if it’s safe to do so.
+If we can’t repair the fence to a safe standard, and a fence is needed to keep the railway safe, we’ll replace it with a new one of a similar size and type.
+Occasionally we’ll replace it with a higher specification, particularly if trespassing, vandalism or fly-tipping are common in the area.
+Similarly, we may replace it with a lower specification if it’s safe to do so.

-In some areas it’s not safe to replace fencing when trains are running, so we may have to carry out the repairs as part of the next scheduled track maintenance.
+In some areas it’s not safe to replace fencing when trains are running, so we may have to carry out the repairs at night or as part of the next scheduled track maintenance.

 If you need to know more or have a problem with any of our fences, please get in touch.